Warzone2100/warzone2100/doc/CmdInterface.md

 * `admin remove <pkey|hash>`\
-	Removes admin from room admins list by public key or hash (on tag 4.2.0-beta1 removal by hash does not work)
+	Removes admin from room admins list by public key or hash

 * `ban ip <ip>`\
 	Find and kick (with adding to ip banlist) player with specified ip